Elastic Pricing FAQ

 Elastic Cloud is available on Amazon Web Services (AWS), Google Cloud, and Microsoft Azure.
 Check our documentation for a complete list of supported regions.

 Yes, deployment templates are predefined with specific virtual hardware that the Elastic Stack runs on.
-The virtual hardware can be priced differently depending on the deployment template.
+The virtual hardware can be priced differently depending on the hardware profile.
 See our pricing calculator for more details.

 Elasticsearch Service on Elastic Cloud has a linear pricing model that makes it easy to understand what the new costs are going to be as you scale.
 This means a high-I/O configuration with 8GB of RAM will cost eight times as much as a high-I/O configuration with 1GB of RAM.
 Additionally, if you deploy across three availability zones, your cost is three times as high compared to a single availability zone.